disclaimer

 How to Seal a Criminal Record in Idaho

 In Idaho, records are sealed following the issuance of a court order.
-The individual seeking to have criminal records sealed is required to file a motion requesting the restriction, after which the court will hold a hearing to deliberate the petition.
-The judge is charged with deciding if it is in the public’s interest to have the records sealed or disclosed.
+The individual seeking to have criminal records sealed is required to file a motion requesting the restriction, after which the court typically holds a hearing to deliberate on the petition.
+The judge is charged with deciding if it is in the public interest to have the records sealed or disclosed.
 Judges also determine if:

 • There are facts or statements in the case file that might be defamatory

-• Granting access or publishing the documents will lead to financial or economic loss and breach of security of the workers, records, or property directly related to the case or cause to a party involved.
+• Granting access or publishing the documents typically leads to financial or economic loss and breach of security of the workers, records, or property directly related to the case or cause to a party involved.

-• The documents contain some intimate details or facts that will be offensive to any person that gains access to the records.
+• The documents contain some intimate details or facts that are typically offensive to any person who gains access to the records.

-• Temporarily sealing the records will maintain the individual’s right to a fair trial.
+• Temporarily sealing the records typically maintains the individual’s right to a fair trial.

 • The document contains details that endanger the safety or cause harm to an individual.